 5. Skinny Bitch

-One long cocktail contains no carbs at all, so it’s no wonder ladies around the globe are sitting back without a care in the world as they sip on this sparkling and refreshing vodka-based drink.
+One long cocktail contains no carbs, so it’s no wonder ladies around the globe are sitting back without a care as they sip on this sparkling and refreshing vodka-based drink.

 Drinking Alcohol On A Keto Diet – Final Thoughts

 When drinking, whether you’re on a diet or not, it should always be done in moderation.